69th Year! 69th Year!

 Emma Jones - Agnetha Fältskog

-Abbalike are a tribute band that has toured many countries with their immaculately produced two hour theatre show.
+Abbalike are a five-piece ABBA tribute band from Newport, Gwent, South Wales formed in 1998 that has toured many countries with their immaculately produced two hour theatre show.
 They have sold out tours in Russia - Spain - Latvia - South Africa (Three times) and Zambia.
 They have appeared as a four piece on playback with live vocals or as a five or six piece live band.

 Ghoulz (2006)